 Pauline Wells generously donates her time to this event, but there are still many sponsorship opportunities available for local businesses who would like to get involved and partner with this worthwhile cause!

-Event Sponsor -- $2,000Company name and logo will be included in the event program and a public announcement will be made by the performers recognizing the sponsor for their generosity
+Event Sponsor (2 available)-- $2,500Company name and logo will be included in the event program and a public announcement will be made by the performers recognizing the sponsor for their generosity; includes VIP table for six

 Pipe and Drum Sponsor -- $500

-Company name and logo will be included in the event program
+Company name and logo will be included in the event program; includes two reserved seats

 Company name and logo will be displayed at a table of first responders from our community